radanskoric/radanskoric.github.io/_posts/2024-06-11-update-full-page-on-form-in-frame-submit.markdown

 end
 ```
 An important assumption of this approach is that you want to modify the current page.
 Next approach covers the case when that's not true.

+**Use when** you need to show errors and the happy path leads back to the same page.

 ### Use custom full page redirect stream action